 - a.
 Enroll in student teaching and EDUC 4500 Professional Leadership Seminar. - b.
-Take remaining tests required for licensure in North Carolina.
-Consult with the Department of Teacher Education regarding testing requirements. - c.
 Complete the appropriate edTPA portfolio.

 Teacher licensure requirements (e.g., student teaching) may be in addition to graduation requirements.
 Candidates must complete the licensure program with the required overall academic average in order to be recommended for a North Carolina teaching license.
 Certain course selections from the college distribution requirements may be used to meet licensure requirements.
 In order that such requirements can be met, all programs leading to secondary or special subjects licensure should be planned jointly with the major department and the Department of Teacher Education.
 North Carolina licensure requirements mandate the achievement of a specified minimum score on the appropriate specialty area tests.
 Current minimum scores are available upon request.
 Because of formal reciprocity agreements with other states, a person who completes the requirements for a North Carolina teacher's license may be granted the corresponding licensure in other states.
 Students are responsible for checking the specific requirements for licensure in states outside of North Carolina.